|

 However, a non-resident is required to pay an estimate of the tax before

 the sale, an amount of 25% of the gain.
-Upon payment, CRA will issue a tax Clearance Certificate to
+Upon payment, CRA will issue a Tax Clearance Certificate to

 the vendor.
-If a purchaser does
+If a purchaser

-gross purchase price from the vendor!
+more of the gross purchase price from the vendor!

 Goods